Biskey Howe is a landmark viewpoint in Bowness-on-Windermere in Cumbria.

 Halloween has always been a part of my yearly routine since I can remember.
 When I was growing up it was always the porch that got decorated.
 In the last five years or so, we have been turning the garden into some kind of mini-haunt.

 Every year we always try to change the layout about slightly while we always leave the gazebo up from summer to turn it into a spooky hideout.
 As much as I love looking at all things creepy there’s some kind of community spirit about putting on a display for the local kids.
 This is something that doesn’t exist anymore, the point of events should be to bring people together and I think we manage that.

 These are just a few of the pumpkins we carved this year.

 We even went to see a professional pumpkin carver.

 How ever you chose to celebrate this year, I hope you stayed safe and had fun!

 My favourite time of the year has arrived again!

-Mabon or Autumn Equinox, the brief time where the hours of light and dark match up equally in balance with one another before the onset of the darker half of the year taking over.
-Darker days, longer nights, low-lying sunsets with a magical cool breeze, the harvest is gone and the trees are shedding beautiful crisp leaves as though they are crying for the death of the Sun God.
+Mabon or Autumn Equinox, the brief time where the hours of light and dark balance equally with one another before the onset of the darker half of the year takes over.
+Darker days, longer nights, low-lying sunsets with a magical cool breeze, the harvest has gone and the trees are shedding beautiful crisp leaves as though they are crying for the death of the Sun God.

 Oh the beauty that Autumn brings, who could have thought there would be so much beauty in nature dying?
 But that is the cycle of life and the cycle of the seasons.
-Being born at 1:10 am on 2nd November; so close to Samhain and the Celtic New Year, makes me a little biased.
-I am definitely an Autumn person, the leaves feel like a little bit of magic dropping around me.
+Being born at 1:10 am on 2nd November; so close to Samhain and the Celtic New Year makes me a little biased.
+I am definitely an autumn person, the leaves feel like a little bit of magic dropping around me.

 Don’t forget to appreciate the little moments in life and who you spend them with.
 Make every minute count, laugh as much as possible and enjoy life.